 What will you do if something is wrong with my baby?
 We can discuss this at our prenatal meeting.
 Generally, I keep shooting until asked to stop.

 Do you offer discounts?
-I do offer discounts to clients who are using a professional doula, and to clients of some birth centers and select care providers.
+I do occasionally offer discounts to clients who are using a preferred professional doula, and to clients of some birth centers and select care providers.
 Clients who are willing to share their photos on my web site also receive a slideshow of select photos set to music.

 How far do you travel?
 I work in Salt Lake County, Summit County, and the northern part of Utah County.
 (Pleasant Grove to Eagle Mountain) I would consider births farther than that, with an additional travel fee, on a case-by-case basis.

 Do you need to get approval from the staff?
 I strongly recommend that my clients tell their care providers that they will be bringing me to the birth.
 It is up to my clients to make arrangements with their care provider and birth place.

 Do you interact at all or mainly stay quiet?
 Depends on you.
 I try to take the lead of the clients.
 I can do both chatty and fly-on-the-wall styles, and sometimes even use both at the same birth.